 - Let cool completely before frosting.

 - For the Frosting: Whip together the cream cheese and butter in a stand mixer or with a hand mixer until smooth.
 Slowly beat in the powered sugar, cinnamon, and vanilla until smooth.

 - Frost cake and enjoy!

-- Please note: I have not tried different types of ingredients, different flours, etc. Typically almond flour and oat flour are fairly interchangeable with each other as well as all purpose flour.
+- I have not tried different types of ingredients, different flours, etc. Typically almond flour and gluten free flour are fairly interchangeable with each other as well as all purpose flour.
 However I have’t tried any swaps and can’t guarantee the results.